s010m00n/s010m00n/README.md

 ## Hi there 👋

 I'm a junior undergraduate student majoring in Information Management and Information Systems at Tianjin University.
-Currently, I'm working as a research assistant at the Reinforcement Learning Laboratory of Tianjin University.
+Currently, I'm working as a research assistant at the TJU RL-lab.

 ### 🔬 Research Interests
 - **Agent Memory**: Exploring memory mechanisms for intelligent agents